rpfeifer01/rpfeifer01/README.md

-- 👋 Hi, I’m @rikkai
+- 👋 Hi, I’m @rickpfeifer
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... rikkai@protonmail.com
+- 📫 How to reach me ... rpfeifer01@gmail.com

 <!---
 rpfeifer01/rpfeifer01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.